 In the academic world, people also often talk about making a conversation “mixed initiative”.
 So it’s not only one-way messaging – you want to enable your chatbots to ask questions and answer questions, which makes a genuinely useful conversation.
 In short, you want to enable your conversational AI, your chat-bot, to actively listen to their users – and to respond to their users appropriately – versus just a one-way communication, one-sided broadcasting.
 This way you can make your chatbot have a skill that only a human can have – called empathy.
 You want chatbots to listen and react to users – appropriately and empathetically.
 That’s one of the most important, I’d say, principles that a conversation designer should keep in mind, as they do their best to instill such active listening skills into their chatbots.

-• WHAT’S THE ONE THING EVERY GOOD CHATBOT/VOICE ASSISTANT MUST HAVE?
+• WHAT’S THE ONE THING EVERY GOOD CHATBOT/VOICE ASSISTANT MUST HAVE in its conversational AI?

 I think it would be very important to design your chatbots to do what we call “mixed-initiative conversation”.
 Chatbots can guide a conversation, but in the meantime, actively listening to users’ requests and users’ needs during the conversation and to respond properly.
 Enabling two-way communication is one of the most essential characters of an effective communication, effective human-computer conversation.

-• TELL US SOMETHING FUNNY OR AWKWARD THAT HAPPENED TO YOU AT WORK.
+• TELL US SOMETHING FUNNY OR AWKWARD THAT HAPPENED TO YOU While creating conversational AI.